abinit/abinit/doc/tutorial/gwr_intro.md

 the irreducible wedge defined by the little group of the $\kk$$ point.
 In the best case scenario, both the CBM and the VBM are located at the $\Gamma$ point; hence the BZ summation can be replaced by a much faster symmetrized sum over the wavevectors of the IBZ.
+Clearly this approach is not very efficient in terms of operations if all the $\kk$-points are wanterd as, in this case, one recovers the quadratic scaling with the BZ sampling

 <!--
 ## GWR workflow for QP energies